 The first-period tax equals the dynamic Pigovian tax and the political uncertainty effect equals zero; that is,τ1,A*=τ1,APigou.

-In addition, if the future caries no weight (i.e., δ=0) and/or pollution is only a flow (i.e., ψ=1), then government policy only affects the current period and the first-period optimal tax is the static Pigovian tax; that is, τ1,A*=2ξZ1,A.
+In addition, if the future carries no weight (i.e., δ=0) and/or pollution is only a flow (i.e., ψ=1), then government policy only affects the current period and the first-period optimal tax is the static Pigovian tax; that is, τ1,A*=2ξZ1,A.

 When no uncertainty exists regarding future governments (i.e., α=1) and pollution is a flow, Ψ=1, Party A has no incentive to diverge from the static Pigovian tax (bullet point (b. ii)).
 However, when Ψ<1 and α=1 (i.e., no political uncertainty), the optimal policy that maximizes social welfare is the dynamic Pigovian tax (bullet point (b. i)); that is, τ1,A*=2ξZ1,A+δ2ξ1-ΨZ2,A. On the other hand, if political uncertainty exists (i.e., α<1), then Party A’s optimal policy diverges from the dynamic Pigovian tax and, because the investment is irreversible, Party A uses the current policy to tie the hands of future governments and force larger changes in the current period than are suggested by the Pigovian tax (bullet point (a)).
 Proposition 1 also suggests the following:

 Corollary 1.
-The optimal tax of Party A gets larger with the greater the weight placed on the future (δ), the slower pollution decays (Ψ), and/or the less likely it is that Party A gets reelected (α).
+The optimal tax of Party A gets larger with the greater the weight placed on the future (δ), the slower pollution decays (Ψ), the less likely it is that Party A gets reelected (α), and/or the aggregate predetermined pollution target is smaller Xt.

-Corollary 1 suggests that as Ψ and α decline, and/or δ increases, the optimal dynamic tax is larger (Proposition 1) and the supply curve locates further down and to the right (Lemma 1).
+Corollary 1 suggests that as Ψ and α decline, and/or δ and Xt increase, the optimal dynamic tax is larger (Proposition 1) and the supply curve locates further down and to the right (Lemma 1).
 It points out the trade-off between economic development and the environment and that the political uncertainty effect inflates the cost borne by this trade-off, leading Party A to levy a higher tax in the first period than otherwise.

 Given the definition of the survival region, we can also show the following:

 Proposition 2.
-The greater the weight placed on the future (δ), the slower the pollution decays (Ψ), and/or the less likely that Party A gets reelected (α):
+The greater the weight placed on the future (δ), the slower the pollution decays (Ψ), the less likely that Party A gets reelected (α) , and/or the aggregate predetermined pollution target is smaller Xt.:

-The larger the number of active firms in equilibrium; and
+The smaller the number of active firms in equilibrium; and

-The lower the equilibrium price and thus the larger the economic surplus defined as the sum of consumer and producer surplus, i.e., Ω.
+The higher the equilibrium price and thus the smaller the economic surplus defined as the sum of consumer and producer surplus, i.e., Ω.

 Furthermore, the number of active firms decreases with the current and next period investment levels, as does the consumer surplus (CS).
 The change in producer surplus (PS), on the other hand, is determined by the demand elasticity.